This article was updated on June 4

 In 1532, in Peru’s highland region of Cajamarca, the Spanish invader Francisco Pizarro captured the last Incan emperor, Atahualpa, in a surprise massacre that ensured the empire’s demise.

-Today, Cajamarca may once again be the site of a historic turning point – as the home of Pedro Castillo, the leftist farmer and schoolteacher who is now the frontrunner to win a June 6 runoff and become Peru’s next president.
+Today, Cajamarca may once again be the site of a historic turning point – as the home of Pedro Castillo, the leftist farmer and schoolteacher who has the edge in a June 6 runoff election to become Peru’s next president.
 His insurgent campaign has emphasized the vast gap in living standards between Lima and the countryside, a problem with roots going back to the conquest of the 16th century that has often periodically convulsed Peruvian politics ever since.

 “This election goes way beyond this year,” said José Ragas, a Peruvian historian currently at the Pontificia Universidad Católica de Chile.
 “It’s an expression of a desire to rethink the historical exclusion and gap between the coastal areas and the highlands.”